 Will I save more if I switch both my gas and electricity?

 If your gas and electricity service is with the same supplier you could save by switching both services.
 Many energy providers offer discounts or special plans for ‘dual fuel’ customers.
-Mozo can help you to compare duel fuel options or if you want to look at single providers for your gas and your electricity supply, we can also help you to compare them separately.
-You can read more articles on Mozo to learn more about switching your energy provider or your electricity provider.
+And if you need more information on switching providers, you can read more articles on Mozo to learn more about switching your energy provider or your electricity provider.

 Will it cost me anything to switch gas providers?